top of page

 Even youths shall faint and be weary, and young men shall fall exhausted; 31 but they who wait for the LORD shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint. —Isaiah 40:30-31

-Isaiah set up verses 30-31 with a call primarily to behold who God is and what He does, (v.
+Isaiah preceded verses 30-31 with a call to behold who God is and what He does, (v.
 28-29).
-Now, He continues but develops it even further.
-As you read, there is at least one question that should be asked.
-What do you think that question is?
-Ponder this as you read on.
+Now, He develops that thought further.
+As you read, there is at least one question you should ask.
+Do you see it?
+Read on.

-2. They shall mount up with wings like eagles
+2. the ability to mount up with wings like eagles

-3. They shall run and not be weary
+3. strength to run and not be weary

-Do you see what question needs to be asked?
-For what purpose is God promising strength to those who wait for Him?
-God is the everlasting God, the Creator of the ends of the earth.
+But why?
+Why does God promise strength to those who wait for Him?
+That's the question we should ask.
+He is the everlasting God, the Creator of the ends of the earth.
 He made us to live for Him and not for ourselves.
 We need strength to do what we were created to do, namely, to make His name known in our lives; to glorify Him.

-2. When I find promises of help in Your Word, may Your Spirit give witness to Jesus in my heart making His name great in my life.
+2. As you find promises of help in Scripture, may the Spirit give witness to Jesus in your heart.

 Recent Posts